 - Watch your health and look for symptoms of COVID-19.
 Take your temperature if you feel sick.

-Hosting a holiday gatheringIf you will be hosting a celebration, follow CDC tips for hosting gatherings.
-Below are some additional considerations for hosting a holiday celebration:
+Hosting a small gatheringIf you will be hosting a celebration, follow CDC tips for hosting gatherings.
+Below are some additional considerations for hosting a social gathering: